kids-first/kf-alignment-workflow/readme.md

    that the first file in `input_pe_reads_list` is run with the first file in `input_pe_mates_list` and the first string in `input_pe_rgs_list`.
 This also means these arrays must be the same length or the workflow will fail.
-1. The expected input for the reference_tar is a tar file containing the reference fasta along with its indexes.
+   1. The ideal input for the reference_tar is a tar file containing the reference fasta along with its indexes.
-   Any deviation from the following will result in a failed run:
+      However, the minimal input would be a tar containing only the reference fasta.
+In this minimal instance, the additional indexes will be made by the workflow.
+1. The minimal input for the reference_tar would be a tar containing only the reference fasta.
+In this minimal instance, the additional indexes will be made by the workflow.
+The ideal input for the reference_tar is a tar file containing the reference fasta along with its indexes:
 ```
 ~ tar tf Homo_sapiens_assembly38.tgz
 Homo_sapiens_assembly38.dict